mariaxtina/stuck/README.md

 Stuck is a Lighthouse Labs midterm project designed to help people make smart decisions.
 Create polls and let your friends make the decision!

 Project Teammates: Christina Hess & Albert Cherng

+Under MIT License: url TO DO
+ADD: screenshot and link to online demo